not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 To safeguard against calculation errors, a division by zero will result in 0V and a remainder after division by zero will also result in 0V.

-The possible mathematical operations that are available are:
+The possible operations that are available are:

 * `add` for adding a value to the current voltage,
 * `sub` for subtracting a value from the current voltage,